Warraweena

 Since domesticated animals were permanently excluded from the property native plants have regenerated and much of what was bare grazing land is now burgeoning native white cypress-pine forest.
 Patches of threatened species of plants, including slender bell-fruit, have been fenced to protect them from grazing by feral and native mammals.

-Wetlands & Wildlife at Warraweena is a partner with Flinders University and the South Australian Department of Environment and Heritage (DEH) in Operation Bounceback, a program to restore populations yellow-footed rock-wallabies.
-For more information go to www.deh.sa.gov.au/biodiversity/programs/bounceback.html
+Previously, Wetlands & Wildlife at Warraweena was a partner with Flinders University and the South Australian Department of Environment, Water and Natural Resources (DEWNR) in Operation Bounceback, a program to restore populations of yellow-footed rock-wallabies.
+Wetlands & Wildlife currently works with Landscape Partnerships to protect threatened species through the "Connecting Community through Ranges Riches" program.
+For more visit www.lp.org.au